-Only holders of record of the Company's \$.01 par value per share common stock (the "Common Stock") at the close of business on March 31, 2005 will be entitled to notice of and to vote at the Annual Meeting.
-At the close of business on March 31, 2005, the Company had outstanding and entitled to vote 29,591,574 shares of Common Stock.
+Only holders of record of the Company's \$.01 par value per share common stock (the "Common Stock") at the close of business on March 31, 2006 will be entitled to notice of and to vote at the Annual Meeting.
+At the close of business on March 31, 2006, the Company had outstanding and entitled to vote 27,424,971 shares of Common Stock.
 Each holder of record of Common Stock on such date will be entitled to one vote for each share held on all matters to be voted upon at the Annual Meeting.
-Any shareholder who signs and returns a Proxy has the power to revoke it at any time before it is exercised by providing written notice of revocation to the Secretary of the Company or by filing with the Secretary of the Company a Proxy bearing a later date.
-The holders of a majority of the total shares of Common Stock outstanding on the record date, whether present at the Annual Meeting in person or represented by Proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
+Any shareholder who signs and returns a Proxy has the power to revoke it at any time before it is voted at the Annual Meeting by providing written notice of revocation to the Secretary of the Company, by filing with the Secretary of the Company a Proxy bearing a later date, or by voting through the Internet or in person at the Annual Meeting.
+The holders of a majority of the total shares of Common Stock outstanding on the record date, whether present at the Annual Meeting in person, voting though the Internet or represented by Proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
 The shares held by each shareholder who signs and returns the enclosed Proxy will be counted for the purposes of determining the presence of a quorum at the meeting, whether or not the shareholder abstains on all or any matter to be acted on at the meeting.
 Abstentions and broker non-votes both will be counted toward fulfillment of quorum requirements.
 A broker non-vote occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received instructions from the beneficial owner.